I sometimes wonder how many tourists have visited New Hampshire looking for Peyton Place…

 According to an August 1999 issue of the Boston Globe, at the time, Manchester Union-Leader editor William Loeb wrote that the book revealed “a complete debasement of taste and a fascination with the filthy, rotten side of life that are the earmarks of the collapse of civilization.”

-In March of 2006 AP reported that actress Sandra Bullock will produce and take the lead role in a film called “Grace,” about Grace Metalious’life and death.
+In March of 2006 AP reported that actress Sandra Bullock will produce and take the lead role in a film called “Grace,” about Grace Metalious’life and death, but as far as I know, no such movie was made.

 Janice